Dionamus/to-the-beat/README.md

 # to-the-beat

-A fighting game with tempo-based movement.
+A fighting game with tempo-based input.

 ---